hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

 Is it a coincidence that the *same* character that deviates from the standards, is also the character that deviates visually from all the other characters?
 Or is there something more to it?

 ### The Contradiction of a Non-Printable Glyph
 As I was taking a closer look at the <abbr title="Latin alphabet No. 1">ISO/IEC 8859-1</abbr> standard, I realized that 0x7F is the code point for the control character DELETE (DEL), which is a **non-printable** character!
-To quote directly from Wikipedia, the Delete character "is supposed to do nothing"^[Wikipedia: [Delete character](https://en.wikipedia.org/wiki/Delete_character) 07.04.2025], thus its visual representation is *supposed* to be empty and undefined.
+To quote directly from Wikipedia, the Delete character "is supposed to do nothing"^[Wikipedia: [Delete character](https://en.wikipedia.org/wiki/Delete_character) 07.04.2025], thus its graphical representation is *supposed* to be empty and undefined.

-But... if DEL is supposed to do nothing, and look like nothing, then **why does Topaz have a glyph for it?** I would assume that if a character has a visual representation, then it must have *some* meaning or function, right?
+But... if DEL is supposed to do nothing, and look like nothing, then **why does Topaz have a glyph for it?** I would assume that if a character has a graphical representation, then it must have *some* meaning or function, right?
 But if so: what is it?
-What reasons did Topaz's designers have that justified diverging from the standards, and give DEL a distinct visual representation?
+What reasons did Topaz's designers have that justified diverging from the standards, and give DEL a distinct graphical representation?
 Why not follow the standards and just leave it empty?

 Even though I had used <span class="amiga-inline">⌂</span> quite a bit in ASCII art, I had never realized that *everything* about this strange glyph—from its design to its mere existence—seemed to be in contradiction.
 Maybe Walden is onto something.